ewuirl/PertQuant/analyzeFASTQ/read_me_and_example_files/readme.txt

 # Making Read Length Histograms with NanoPlot

-    To make Read Length Histograms with NanoPlot:
+    To make Read Length Histograms with NanoPlot, place a copy of NanoPlot_hist.sh in /usr/local/bin/.
+Then move to the folder you want the plots to be saved in and run the following command:

         NanoPlot_hist.sh --fastq fastq_file [fastq_file]

     Example:

         NanoPlot_hist.sh --fastq "/path/to/folder/with/fastq/files/"*.fastq "/path/to/folder/with/fastq/files/"*.fastq